Black-Eyed Susan Care

 Will Black-Eyed Susans Grow In Shade?

-While Black Eyed Susans can tolerate some shade, they may become leggy and sparse, as they grow towards and reach for more sunlight.
+While Black Eyed Susans can tolerate some shade, they may become leggy and sparse, as they reach for more sunlight.

 How Long Do Black-Eyed Susans Live?